sf-wdi-19-20/w5_project_1/README.md

   - Move array of static data to server (build server with 1 route to get all data)
   - Move array of static data to DB (add mongoose and seed local DB)

-* **Monday, July 20th** - REQUIRED:  Deploy your code to Heroku by the end of the day.
+* **Monday, July 20th** - **REQUIRED**:  Deploy your code to Heroku by the end of the day.
 We know the project won't be finished; deploy whatever you have.
 This will make your life easier.
 We will have a workshop on Monday afternoon on deploying to Heroku with Mongo.

-  Suggestion:
+  Also, Suggestion:
   - Build any forms or form templates
   - Add POST route(s)
   - Add route tests

-* **Tuesday, July 21st** Suggestion:
+* **Tuesday, July 21st** - Suggestion:

   - Build signup ui/template
   - Add User model and Signup route to server